 Sigrid M. Adriaenssens, Civil and Environmental Engineering

-Lucia Allais, History and Architecture
+Lucia Allais, Architecture

-Maria Garlock, Civil and Environmental Engineering
+Maria E. Garlock, Civil and Environmental Engineering

 Douglas S. Massey, Woodrow Wilson School and Sociology